'Warhammer 40,000: Darktide' gets a new trailer at Summer Games Fest

 It’s also a good look at the industrial environments that players will be exploring in Darktide ahead of the game’s September release date.
 The game will see players trying to take back the city of Tertium from hordes of bloodthirsty enemies via the medium of intense and brutal combat.
 There’s no word on the progression systems in the game yet, but this gameplay should do enough to get potential fans excited.

-We’ll probably get more information on what to expect with the game as we move towards release.
+We’ll probably get more information on what to expect with the game as we move towards release, but Fatshark has been busy sharing more details on what will be included.
+Earlier in the week, the studio revealed that custom characters in Darktide will have “thousands and thousands of banter lines”, and explained how player customisation will affect the relationships between characters.

+Last year, it was confirmed that Darktide has been written by iconic author Dan Abnett, who wanted to explore the “vulnerability and survival horror” aspects of the Warhammer universe.

 In other gaming news, Bloober Team has revealed Layers Of Fear with a haunting first trailer.